Microsoft engineers said that’s around 1.2 million accounts being compromised every month.

-World Password Day was created to try and encourage people to strengthen their passwords.
+Today is World Password Day (it happens every year on the first Thursday of May) and was created to try and encourage people to strengthen their passwords.
 Now more than ever with hundreds of thousands of people working from home and with cyber attacks on the rise, we need to encourage a stronger approach to cyber security.

 Users still aren’t getting the message, 15% of people use their pet names as passwords on their online accounts according to National Cyber Security Centre. family members’ names came a close second and 6% admitted using ‘password’ as all or part of their password.

 Security has never been more crucial so here are our 3 top tips for a harder to hack password:

 - Create longer passwords – Go for a minimum of 10 characters and always use numbers and special characters if they are allowed.

 - Always use different passwords for different accounts and use a password manager like 1Password or LastPass so that you don’t lose track.

 Increase Your Cyber Security with MFA

 Times have changed since World Password Day was created and now, despite many still not using secure passwords, an extra form of cyber security is required.

 Two-factor authentication (2FA) or multi-factor authentication (MFA) is used to improve security when accessing systems and services.

 MFA is already integrated into many areas of our lives such as paying for your shopping with a credit card and using a PIN code to authenticate the transaction.